g0kkk/blog/_posts/2018-04-02- NuitDuHack-Web.md

 - Web, CTF, LFI, Web Security
 ---

-I did not get much time to play this CTF but within the time frame, I was able to solve this particular challenge, CoinGame.
+I did not get much time to play this CTF but within the time frame, CoinGame was one of the challenges which I was able to solve.
 This challenge had comparatively lesser solves than other web challenges but was easy.

 Challenge link : `http://coingame.challs.malice.fr/`